LHMak/azure-database-migration873/README.md

 - After this, I created the company's database by restoring from a .bak backup file.

 ## Milestone 3: Migrate to Azure SQL Database
+In this milestone, I deployed an Azure SQL database with a corresponding server and resource group in my Azure subscription.
+I then added a firewall rule to the server to allow my computer and the VM to connect to it.

 ## Milestone 4: Data Backup and Restore